Cuban Cutie Cindy Prado Lifts Her Red Dress While Putting On A Leggy Show

 Of course, Cindy’s fans couldn’t get enough of the photograph, which earned over 12,000 likes and more than 200 comments in the first six hours after it was posted.

-Previously, Cindy had spoke with Elite Daily and revealed an interesting tidbit that fans may not know.
+Previously, Cindy spoke with Elite Daily and revealed an interesting tidbit that fans may not know.

 “Living in Miami and looking Hispanic will quickly give away that I am Latina.
 However, most people don’t know my family is originally from the Islas Canarias in Spain,” says Cindy, who has also revealed on Instagram that she is of Cuban descent.

-Prado also spoke out about people who think modeling is vain, claiming that may not understand the fashion or beauty in it.
+Prado also spoke out about people who think modeling is vain, claiming that they may not understand the fashion or beauty in it.

 “Modeling can be viewed in many different ways, and there are many different types of modeling.
 I think it all depends on the model.
 The path she chooses to pursue and they way she decides to think of the model she is.
 What I strive for is to be someone that girls can look up to,” she added.